sdmeers/ai_wargamer_SCC/wargame_scenario.md

 ALL THE INFORMATION IN THIS APP IS BASED ON A FICTIONAL WARGAME.

 This application is a Minimum Viable Product (MVP) designed to demonstrate how artificial intelligence agents could support human decision-makers during a fast-moving, high-stress crisis like the Wargame.
-It was developed in around 4 hours during a hackathon.
+It was developed during 1 one-day hackathon.

 ## Scenario Overview